01MI/Convert_and_send_pdf_files_to_Goodnotes_email/README.md

    </table>

-3. You can decide to only send already converted PDFs files using the argument "-send-only".
+3. You can choose to only send already converted PDF files by using the ```-send-only``` argument.\
-   This following command will look for any PDFs files in the current directory and subdirectories.\
+   This command will search for all PDF files in the current directory and its subdirectories.\
-   It will extract files from zips to look for PDFs files.
+   It will also extract .zip files to look for PDFs inside them.
    ```bash
    python3 main.py -send-only
    ```